Wolfe County, Kentucky

 Wolfe County is a county located in the U.S. state of Kentucky.
 As of the 2020 census, the population was 6,562.
 Its county seat is Campton.
 The county is named for Nathaniel Wolfe, one of the first two graduates of the University of Virginia School of Laws in 1829 and a loyal Unionist attorney for Jefferson County, Kentucky.

 History

 Wolfe County was formed on March 5, 1860, from portions of Breathitt County, Morgan County, Owsley County and Powell County.
-It was named for Nathaneal Wolfe, a member of the legislative assembly.
+It was named for Nathaniel Wolfe, an attorney and member of the legislative assembly.

 Campton, the county's seat was reportedly formed from camp town in Wolfe County.
 A small creek winding through Campton, Swift Creek, is named after Jonathan Swift of the legend of Swift's silver mine.
 Swift supposedly buried treasure in the area which has never been recovered.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 223 sqmi, of which 222 sqmi is land and 0.6 sqmi (0.3%) is water.